JeffGoderie/delftswa.github.io/chapters/tribler/index.md

 ####Abstract
 [Tribler](https://www.tribler.org/) is a BitTorrent client that aims at providing anonymity for both seeders and leechers.
 It provides users with the option to download or stream torrents without needing a browser to find the torrents.

-Being an academic software project, Tribler shows many design flaws that could be problematic to Tribler's maintainability.
-Due to the lack of documentation it is quite hard to get into the project.
+Tribler shows many design flaws that could be problematic to its maintainability.
+Due to the lack of documentation it is quite hard to get involved in the project from the outside.

-In this analysis we tried providing a function overview of Tribler for future developers, as well as designing metrics that can help determine how maintainable Tribler is at any point in time.
+In this analysis we provide a functional overview of Tribler for future developers, as well as design metrics that can help determine how maintainable Tribler is at any point in time.

 ####Table of Contents
 - [Introduction to Tribler](#introduction-to-tribler)